dangazineu/tako/MANUAL_TESTING.md

 ## Overview

-The `tako/fan-out@v1` step enables event-driven multi-repository orchestration by:
+⚠️ **IMPORTANT**: These tests validate only the **discovery and setup phases** of the `tako/fan-out@v1` implementation.
+The actual child workflow execution is currently mocked to avoid deadlock issues.

+The testing covers:
-- Discovering repositories with matching subscriptions
+- Repository discovery with matching subscriptions ✅
-- Triggering workflows in subscribing repositories
-- Supporting both fire-and-forget and wait-for-children execution modes
-- Providing comprehensive parameter validation and error handling
+- Parameter validation and error handling ✅
+- Basic integration with tako workflow system ✅
+- **Child workflow execution**: Currently simulated only ❌

 ## Manual Testing Scripts